ataylorme/Advanced-WordPress-on-Pantheon/README.md

 * Unit and Behat testing
 * Enforcing WordPress coding standards

+## Circle CI Setup
+You will need to add the following environment variables in the Circle CI UI.
+See [https://circleci.com/docs/2.0/environment-variables](https://circleci.com/docs/2.0/environment-variables/)/ for details.

+* TERMINUS_SITE:  Name of the Pantheon site to run tests on, e.g. my_site
+* TERMINUS_TOKEN: The Pantheon machine token
+* GITHUB_TOKEN:   The GitHub personal access token
+* GIT_EMAIL:      The email address to use when making commits
+* TEST_SITE_NAME: The name of the test site to provide when installing.
+* ADMIN_PASSWORD: The admin password to use when installing.
+* ADMIN_EMAIL:    The email address to give the admin when installing.

 ## Local Setup
 In order to develop the site locally a few steps need to be completed.
 These steps only need to be performed once, unless noted.